borelli28/givepass/README.md

 ```

-LINUX: In terminal navigate to directory where givepass.py is located:
+In terminal navigate to directory where givepass.py is located:
 ```bash
 cd /Home/user/Downloads/givepass-master/
 ```